 The Fund's interest bearing financial instruments expose them to risks associated with the effects of fluctuation in the prevailing market interest rate on its financial positions and cash flows.
+The risk is measured using sensitivity analysis.
 The impact of interest rate risk on profit and net assets attributable to unit holders is considered immaterial to the Fund.